kmgowda/SBK/README.md

 #### Result logger, SL4J, System Logger and Prometheus Logger
-This component logs the benchmark results to local system output device and to Prometheus monitoring system as described in [SBK Grafana dashboards](https://github.com/kmgowda/SBK#grafana-dashboards-of-sbk).
+This component logs the benchmark results to local system output device and to Prometheus monitoring system as described in [SBK Grafana dashboards](https://github.com/kmgowda/SBK#grafana-dashboards-of-sbk) using [micrometer metrics instrumentation library](https://micrometer.io).
 The SBK logs the benchmark results to JMX also.
 Logging to SL4J is also avilable, but currently its disabled.